 In terms of techniques for wound closure, tissue adhesives are becoming popular in comparison to traditional sutures or staples; tissue adhesives examined in clinical studies were faster to use by clinicians and were rated less painful by patients, without requiring the use of a local anesthetic.
 Tissue adhesives are often a type of cyanoacrylate, which polymerize on skin in an exothermic reaction to form a strong, flexible bond [10].
-Specifically, the device will mainly be used with a product known as DermaBond Mini, which is a 2-octyl cyanoacrylate (Fig. 7).
+In emergency departments, tissue adhesives are often used to repair wounds, and specific adhesives such as DermaBond Mini may be used with the approximation device.
+DermaBond Mini is a 2-octyl cyanoacrylate tissue adhesive that is commonly used for the repair of small wounds (Fig. 7).
 The product consists of a glass ampule that can be crushed inside a plastic vial connected to the applicator tip.
 Once the ampule is crushed, the adhesive will freely flow out of the tip for several minutes.
 During such time, the adhesive can be applied to the well-approximated wound.
-Each layer of adhesive will polymerize in 30 seconds, and most wounds required at least two layers of adhesive for effective wound closure [11].
+Each layer of adhesive will polymerize in 30 seconds, and most wounds require at least two layers of adhesive for effective wound closure [11].
 In addition, tissue adhesives can provide better cosmetic outcomes since there is no need for additional punctures to the skin as with sutures and staples.